5 Benefits of Learning to Play Acoustic Guitar

 So maybe you’re convinced you should start out with an acoustic instrument.
 Now what?
-For most beginners I recommend checking out Yamaha acoustic guitars.
+For most beginners, I recommend checking out Yamaha acoustic guitars.
 This is a brand I am consistently impressed with in the budget and intermediate price ranges.
 One thing that is tough about some lower-priced acoustic instruments is that they aren’t always so easy to play.
-Yamaha guitars are pretty good in this respect, and that make life much easier for beginners.
+Yamaha guitars are pretty good in this respect, and that makes life much easier for beginners.

 A few more brands I suggest looking at:

 You also might consider going with an acoustic guitar starter pack, which could save you a few bucks.
 These kits have everything you need in one box, so you don’t need to hunt around for all the accessories.